 Award availability is one of the most important concepts to understand if you want to maximize the value of your frequent flyer miles.
 Here are the key things to remember:

-- Most airline miles can be used to book flights with numerous partners — not just the airline that is associated with the rewards program.
+- Most airline miles can be used to book flights with numerous partners, not just the airline associated with the rewards program.

 - Airlines determine their award availability and offer those seats to partner programs and their own frequent flyers.